odinuv/web/en/apv/slides/sql-aggregation/slides.md

 - Aggregation in SQL is an operation which merges two rows (entities) into one:
     - Needs an aggregation function (SUM, MAX, AVG, ...).
     - Causes loss of information.
 - Used to gain overview / high-level information.
 - Used when not interested in all details.
 - Examples:
-    - What are is the sum of sales on each day? (vs. list of all receipts)
+    - What is the sum of sales on each day? (vs. list of all receipts)
-    - What is average age of our customer? (vs. list of all customers)
+    - What is the average age of our customer? (vs. list of all customers)
 </section>

 <section markdown='1'>